platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 There is also an `--exclude-environments` switch to excluded environments by name rather than allow.

-As a general rule, it is better to have an activity script only execute on the specific events and branches you're interested in rather than firing on all activities and then filtering out undesired use cases in the script itself.
+As a general rule, it's better to have an activity script only execute on the specific events and branches you're interested in rather than firing on all activities and then filtering out undesired use cases in the script itself.

 ## Available APIs